 It’s impossible to resist the cobbled streets, the colorful doors and windows and the charms of Paraty.

-One of the cities near Rio de Janeiro, on the state’s Green Coast, it’s a real practical lesson for those who want to dive in and learn more about Brazil’s history.
+One of the cities close to Rio de Janeiro, on the State’s Green Coast is a real practical lesson for those who want to dive in and learn more about Brazil’s history.

 It’s also a great destination for relaxing and has interesting options for all tastes – both for those who prefer a more urban atmosphere and for those who enjoy natural landscapes.

-If your type of trip is more rustic and you’re looking to completely disconnect from the noise of the big city, head to Sana, located in Macaé.
+If your type of trip is more rustic and you want to completely disconnect from the noise of the big city, head to Sana, in Macaé.

 This village is away from all the hustle and bustle and is one of the most popular destinations for those who like camping.